< Previous standard ^ Up a level ^ Next standard >

 Minor editorial changes were made to align the standard with the 2013 editions of ISO/IEC 27001 and 27000, and the current second edition was published in 2015.

-While the actual information risks arising from the sharing of information concerning information security incidents etc. between disparate organizations will of course depend on the specifics of the particular situation at hand (e.g. the nature of the incidents, the protagonists, the victims and the organizations involved), the following generic list of potential information risks and security issues in this area exemplifies the broad range of matters that may need to be taken into account in practice:
+While the actual information risks arising from the sharing of information concerning information security incidents etc. between disparate organisations will of course depend on the specifics of the particular situation at hand (e.g. the nature of the incidents, the protagonists, the victims and the organisations involved), the following generic list of potential information risks and security issues in this area exemplifies the broad range of matters that may need to be taken into account in practice:

 - Addressing information security aspects of the process (e.g. writing and implementing policies and procedures along with training and awareness activities for those involved in the process, and conceivably independent assessment or audits to confirm that the arrangements conform to ISO/IEC 27010 and/or other applicable ISO27k standards such as 27001, 27002 and 27005);

 - Disclosing initial information and knowledge about the situation at hand prior to formalizing the arrangements, in order to prompt the recipient/s to consider their role and for disclosing parties to consider the risks involved in disclosing further information;

-- Building trusted relationships between the organizations directly concerned, communicating and collaborating;
+- Building trusted relationships between the organisations directly concerned, communicating and collaborating;

-- Trust relationships with other organizations that may also be involved (e.g. if communications are routed through some sort of agency) or are somehow drawn-in to the situation, including business partners and those that may have to be informed or engaged in the process as a statutory or other duty;
+- Trust relationships with other organisations that may also be involved (e.g. if communications are routed through some sort of agency) or are somehow drawn-in to the situation, including business partners and those that may have to be informed or engaged in the process as a statutory or other duty;

 - Determining and declaring or defining specific information security requirements (implies some form of information risk analysis by the disclosing parties for sure, and perhaps by the receiving parties);

 - Communicating information risks and security control requirements, obligations, expectations or liabilities unambiguously (e.g. using a mutually-understood lexicon of terms based on ISO27k, and comparable information classifications);

 - Assessing and accepting security risks and obligations (e.g. in some form of contract or agreement, whose existence and contents may also be confidential);